How to Spend a Day in Paris

-Now, let’s see how that looks in our detailed guide to what to do in Paris in 1 day.
+Now, let’s see how that looks in our detailed guide to what to do in Paris for a day.

-One Day In Paris: What to Do in Paris for A Day
+One Day In Paris: Things to Do in Paris in One Day

-Below is a detailed guide to what to do in Paris if you only have a day, in the order that makes the most sense in terms of getting around and minimizing transport.
-Ideally, you’ll start the day as soon as possible, and keep going until you’ve seen everything!
+Below is a detailed guide to what to do in Paris for a day in the order that makes the most sense in terms of getting around and minimizing transport.
+Ideally, you’ll start this one day in Paris itinerary as soon as possible, and keep going until you’ve seen everything!

 1. START AT NOTRE DAME

 What better spot to start your one day in Paris than Notre Dame, one of the most recognizable structures in the city?

 Admire the imposing Gothic structure of Notre Dame Cathedral from the outside.
 Built in the 13th century, this magnificent edifice has recently survived a devastating fire, yet she is still standing proudly as the symbol of the city.

 Despite Notre Dame currently being closed, you can still admire its main façade with the huge rose window, which is a dedication to Our Lady of Paris.
 The 28 sculptures below Notre Dame represent the kings of Judah and Israel, the ancestors of Christ, and just like the real King, they lost their heads during the French Revolution!

 2. EXPLORE ILE DE LA CITÉ (AND VISIT THE SAINTE CHAPELLE)

-Once the epicenter of political, religious, and social life, it’s in Ile de la Cité, the small island in the middle of the Seine River, that the first Royal Palace stood as well as the city’s main religious and institutional buildings.
-As such, it is not surprising that some of the best places to see in Paris in one day are located on Ile de la Cité.
+Once the epicenter of political, religious, and social life, it’s on Ile-de-la-Cité, the small island in the middle of the Seine River.
+It is here where the first Royal Palace stood as well as the city’s main religious and institutional buildings.
+As such, it is not surprising that some of the best places to see in Paris in one day are located on Ile-de-la-Cité.

 From Notre Dame, enjoy a short stroll through the charming Flower Market to the Sainte Chapelle.
-Built in the 13th century by King Saint Louis, 80% of the walls are covered by remarkable colored glass windows.
+Built in the 13th century by King Saint Louis, 80% of the walls are covered by remarkable colored glass windows, it is amazing!